VikOlliver/Quirkey_3D/README.md

 Once these function, build base() and hollow_top_shell().
 Four keycap() are also needed; note that software documentation suggests a colour scheme that is used by the user documentation and typing tutor.

 You will also need EITHER a double_key() is you are following your own colour scheme, OR a thumbkey() and commandkey().
 The latter should press-fit, but in practice a drop of superglue is advisable.
+The thumbkey() is best printed without a brim due to the shallow groove under it.

-I will write an assembly manual in the fullness of time.
+An assembly document is in there with the rest of the files.

 ## Acknowledgements
 This work is based largely on the efforts of Cy Endfield and his partner Chris Rainey's Microwriter Ltd. in the UK during the 80's.
 Their concept was brilliant, and many people still use their Microwriter and Quinkey devices.
 Time has passed, patents have lapsed, and the electronics have become more affordable, thanks to the likes of Arduino and the Raspberry Pi Foundation.
 Credit is also due to my colleages Dr. Adrian Bowyer, Dr. Ed Sells et al for creating the RepRap and thus making 3D printing itself affordable and accessible for so many people.